microsoft/wineryjs/docs/api/request.md

 }
 ```

-Example 4: a request that override an object creator.
+Example 5: a request that override an object type:
 ```ts
 {
     application: "example",